Multirate partially explicit scheme for multiscale flow problems: Introduction

 \section{Introduction}

 Modeling of flow and transport in complicated porous media in various physical and engineering applications encounters problems with multiscale features.
 In particular, the properties of the underlying media, such as thermal diffusivity or hydraulic conductivity, have values across different magnitudes.
 This poses challenges in the numerical simulation since the high contrast feature of the heterogeneous media introduces stiffness for the system.
 In terms of temporal discretization, the time-stepping depending on the magnitude of the multiscale coefficient is needed for explicit schemes.
-For the spatial discretization, many multiscale methods \cite{hfmq98, henning2009heterogeneous, chinesta2011short, eh09, arbogast2007multiscale, GMsFEM13} are introduced to handle the issue.
-The multiscale model reduction methods include both local \cite{eh09, aarnesMMS, aarnes2008mixed, allaire2005multiscale, egw10} and global \cite{POD_notes, benner2015survey, nonlinear_deim, bui2008model} approaches to reduce computational expenses.
+For the spatial discretization, multiscale methods including multiscale Finite Element Methods\cite{eh09, GMsFEM13}, variational multiscale method \cite{hfmq98}, heterogeneous multiscale methods\cite{ee03}, localized orthogonal decomposition \cite{maalqvist2014localization, henning2013oversampling, henning2014localized}, Gamblets\cite{owhadi2017multigrid} and many others are introduced to handle the issue.
+The multiscale model reduction methods include both local \cite{eh09, aarnesMMS, aarnes2008mixed, allaire2005multiscale, egw10} and global \cite{POD_notes, chinesta2011short, benner2015survey, nonlinear_deim, bui2008model} approaches to reduce computational expenses.
 The idea is to construct reduced order models to approximate the full fine-scale model and achieve efficient computation.
-Among these methodologies, the family of generalized multiscale finite element methods (GMsFEM) \cite{GMsFEM13, MixedGMsFEM, AdaptiveGMsFEM, adaptive_offline} are proposed to effectively address multiscale problem with high-contrast parameters.
-It first formulates some local problems on coarse grid regions to get snapshot basis that can capture the heterogeneous properties, and then designs appropriate spectral problems to get important modes in the snapshot space.
-The GMsFEM approach share some similarities with multi-continuum methods.
+Among these methodologies, the family of generalized multiscale finite element methods (GMsFEM) \cite{GMsFEM13, MixedGMsFEM, AdaptiveGMsFEM, adaptive_offline} are proposed to effectively address multiscale problems with high-contrast parameters.
+It first formulates some local problems on coarse grid regions to get snapshot bases that can capture the heterogeneous properties, and then designs appropriate spectral problems to get important modes in the snapshot space.
+The GMsFEM approach shares some similarities with multi-continuum methods.
 The basis functions can recognize the high-contrast features such as channels that need to be represented individually.
 The convergence of the GMsFEM depends on the eigenvalue decay, and the small eigenvalues correspond to the high permeable channels.